Alan Reynolds (cricketer): First-class cricket and military career

 The son of Sir Alfred Reynolds, he was born at Islington in March 1879.
-He was educated at Winchester College, where as captain of the college cricket XI he greeted Queen Victoria on the occasion of her visit to Winchester College as part of her Diamond Jubilee celebrations.
+He was educated at Winchester College, whereas captain of the college cricket XI he greeted Queen Victoria on the occasion of her visit to Winchester College as part of her Diamond Jubilee celebrations.
 From Winchester he went up to New College, Oxford.
 While studying at Oxford, he made his debut in first-class cricket for Oxford University against Surrey at The Oval in 1900.
 He made two further first-class appearances in 1900, playing a further match for Oxford against the Marylebone Cricket Club (MCC) at Lord's, and appearing for the Gentlemen in the Gentlemen v Players fixture at The Oval.
 Two years later, he made a final first-class appearance for the MCC against Oxford University at Lord's in 1903.
 In addition to playing first-class cricket, Reynolds also played minor counties cricket for Hertfordshire, making seven appearances in the Minor Counties Championship between 1897 and 1906.
 After graduating from Oxford, he enlisted as a second lieutenant in the 12th Royal Lancers, serving shortly after in the Second Boer War, for which he was mentioned in dispatches.
 He was promoted to the rank of lieutenant in September 1902.
 He fell ill in November 1906 and was placed on half-pay, but had recovered by the following month.
 He was promoted to the rank of captain in August 1908.
 He was seconded for service as an adjutant in the Special Reserve in March 1914.